UnknownRori/UnknownRori/README.md

 🌟 I'm interested in Machine Learning, Web Development, and System Programming

-📘 i am currently learning Go, Zig, Ruby, and Graphql.
+📘 i am currently learning Graphql.

 🕸️ I also has [personal website](https://unknownrori-firebase.web.app), thanks to firebase for host it for free.